HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-2 SWR and Antenna Matching.md

 > **Key Information:** Link margin is the difference between received power level and minimum required signal level at the input to the receiver. {{< link id="G8A14" >}}

 This is your safety cushion against fading and interference.
 If your receiver needs -100 dBm minimum and receives -71 dBm, you have 29 dB of link margin.

+These system-level concepts tie everything together—your feed line losses discussed earlier, the impedance matching we've covered here, and the antenna radiation efficiency we'll explore in upcoming sections all contribute to whether your signal makes it through.

 #### The Complete Picture